JerBouma/FinanceToolkit/README.md

 ## Financial Ratios

 The Ratios Module contains over 50+ ratios that can be used to analyse companies.
 These ratios are divided into 5 categories which are efficiency, liquidity, profitability, solvency and valuation.
-Each ratio is calculated using the data from the Toolkit module.  **Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios) which includes an explanation about the ratio, the parameters and an example.**
+Each ratio is calculated using the data from the Toolkit module.  **Find the Notebook [here](https://www.jeroenbouma.com/projects/financetoolkit/ratios-module) and the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios) which includes an explanation about the ratio, the parameters and an example.**

 All of these ratios can be calculated based on (lagged) growth as well as trailing (e.g. TTM) metrics.
 This is embedded in all ratios as well as the financial statements themselves which means it is possible to calculate revenue growth and 12-month (TTM) Price-to-Earnings with the parameters `growth=True` and `trailing=4` respectively.
 Note that trailing is based on periods therefore TTM can only be calculated by setting `quarterly=True` in the Toolkit initialization.